chasoman/dockerfile-unzip-sample/README.md

 # dockerfile-unzip-sample
-A sample Dockerfile that demonstrates unzipping the contents of an archive inside the image.
+A sample Dockerfile that demonstrates the un-taring of contents of a *.tar.gz* archive inside the image.

 **Note:** This sample requires access to the RedHat Container Image Registry - [registry.redhat.io](https://registry.redhat.io)